A Great Teambuilding Program at Camp Friedlander

 - A certificate of insurance from the organization must be submitted prior to arrival.
 This is not required for Dan Beard Council Scouting units.

 - Each participant must complete the “Consent and Hold Harmless Agreement” form, which must be submitted upon arrival.

 - Each participant must arrive with appropriate clothing and gear as listed in the “Personal Equipment Checklist.”

-- Reservations for the COPE program must be made at least 30 days prior to requested date in order for our staff to be secured and the facilities to be prepared.
+- Reservations for COPE and climbing programs must be made at least 30 days prior to requested date in order for our staff to be secured.

 - Payment must be made upon making a reservation unless otherwise arranged.